October 21st, 2020

 Consent When Recording Conversations

-A way of doing this is to make a recap on your agreement, e.g., by saying: “…As we agreed, I have started the recording now…” or “I need you to confirm that we agreed on recording this conversation…”
+One way to do this is to recap your agreement, e.g., by saying: “…As we agreed, I have started the recording now…” or “I need you to confirm that we agreed on recording this conversation…”

-It’s a good idea to provide your agents with a comprehensive script with clear instructions on collecting the consent in the right manner to avoid any misunderstandings in the process.
+It’s a good idea to provide your agents with a comprehensive script with clear instructions on correctly collecting consent to avoid any misunderstandings.

-It’s a lot easier to get consent if you do the inbound calling, and your dialer supports the opportunity to use an IVR message, notifying you that the conversation will be recorded.
+It’s much easier to get consent if you do the inbound calling and your dialer supports the opportunity to use an IVR message, notifying you that the conversation will be recorded.

-Make sure that your agents are well trained and pay attention to this matter.
+Ensure your agents are well-trained and pay attention to this matter.

 It’s okay to record when: